-The Borrelia burgdorferi IgG/IgM ELISA Test System is an enzyme-linked immunosorbent assay (ELISA) for the qualitative presumptive detection of total (IgG and IgM) antibodies to Borrelia burgdorferi in human serum.
-This ELISA should only be used for patients with signs and symptoms that are consistent with Lyme disease.
-Equivocal or positive results must be supplemented by testing with a standardized Western blot procedure.
+The Borrelia burgdorferi IgM ELISA kit is an enzyme-linked immunosorbent assay (ELISA) for the qualitative presumptive detection of IgM antibodies to Borrelia burgdorferi in human serum.
+This ELISA test should only be used for patients with signs and symptoms that are consistent with Lyme disease.
+Equivocal or positive results must be supplemented by testing with a standardized Western Blot procedure.
 Positive supplemental results are supportive evidence of exposure to B. burgdorferi and can be used to support a clinical diagnosis of Lyme disease.